-- i.
-Subject to the governing rules of the relevant superannuation fund, an employee may, in writing, authorise their employer to pay on behalf of the employee a specified amount from the post-taxation wages of the employee into the same superannuation fund as the employer makes the superannuation contributions provided for in clause 19(b). - ii.
-An employee may adjust the amount the employee has authorised their employer to pay from the wages of the employee from the first of the month following the giving of three months' written notice to their employer. - iii.
-The employer must pay the amount authorised under clauses 19 (d)(i) or 19(d)(ii) no later than 28 days after the end of the month in which the deduction authorised under clauses 19d)(i) or 19(d)(ii) was made.
+- (d) Voluntary Employee Contributions - (i) Subject to the governing rules of the relevant superannuation fund, an employee may, in writing, authorise their employer to pay on behalf of the employee a specified amount from the post-taxation wages of the employee into the same superannuation fund as the employer makes the superannuation contributions provided for in Clause 21(b). - (ii) An employee may adjust the amount the employee has authorised their employer to pay from the wages of the employee from the first of the month following the giving of three months' written notice to their employer. - (iii) The employer must pay the amount authorised under Clauses 21 (d)(i) or 21(d)(ii) no later than 28 days after the end of the month in which the deduction authorised under Clauses 21(d)(i) or 21(d)(ii) was made. - (e) Superannuation Fund

-(e) Superannuation fund

-Unless, to comply with superannuation legislation, the employer is required to make the superannuation contributions provided for in clause 19(b) to another superannuation fund that is chosen by the employee, the employer must make the superannuation contributions provided for in clause 19(b) and pay the amount authorised under clauses 19(d)(i) or 19(d)(ii) to one of the following superannuation funds:
+Unless, to comply with superannuation legislation, the employer is required to make the superannuation contributions provided for in Clause 21(b) to another superannuation fund that is chosen by the employee, the employer must make the superannuation contributions provided for in Clause 19(b) and pay the amount authorised under Clauses 21(d)(i) or 21(d)(ii) to one of the following superannuation funds:

-- i.
-Health Employees Superannuation Trust of Australia (HESTA); - ii. any superannuation fund to which the employer was making superannuation contributions for the benefit of its employees before 12 September 2008, provided the superannuation fund is an eligible choice fund.
+- (i) Health Employees Superannuation Trust of Australia (HESTA); - (ii) any superannuation fund to which the employer was making superannuation contributions for the benefit of its employees before 12 September 2008, provided the superannuation fund is an eligible choice fund. - (f) In accordance with the Superannuation Guarantee (Administration) Amendment Act 2012 the parties acknowledge the following changes to employer superannuation contributions during the term of the agreement.